 Add a filter

-After you add a starting point, you can configure it further with a filter.
+When you add a starting point, you can configure it further with a filter.
 Filters let you be more specific about who will start a journey.
 Add up to 5 filters to add contacts that best fit your Customer Journey’s purpose.

 After you choose your starting points, you’ll then add journey points.
 These are the rules and actions that do all the “work” in your workflow.

 If you have an Essentials plan, you can add up to 4 journey points to your map.
 If you have a Standard plan or higher, you can add up to 100 journey points, including if/else branching rules.